LooDaHu/ARORA_General_-Introduction/README.md

 [Click here to URLS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/urls.py)

 ## admin.py
-We alomost done.
+We are almost done.
 But we want our admin site knows we have a new application.
 So, we need a register in admin.py.

 [Click here to ADMIN.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/admin.py)

 ## Test

- 1. Let's try create a new Model1 object by using [POSTMAN](https://www.getpostman.com/)
+1. Let's try to create a new Model1 object by using [POSTMAN](https://www.getpostman.com/)
 2. Oops, someting is wrong here, it shows model2_id : object does not exist, which means our Model1Serializer works well at this point.
 Due to model2 _id is a foreign key of model1 and related to table Model2.
 ![enter image description here](https://lh3.googleusercontent.com/L6j0qq2pbNddCVhezB7x2lAUAtw-x91rZVeNAxpVcF3yL61yC7f3QZ4kIupze3QNqI_GcGoD1uc)